Beyond the Hype: A Real-World Evaluation of the Impact and Cost of Machine Learning-Based Malware Detection: Statistical Results

-The Network Static tool uses a suite of ML- and signature-based subclassifiers to make determinations.
-This approach allows it to achieve a recall of $\smalltilde$20\% greater than the host-based tools (e.g., static analysis tools, one lone ML- and one lone signature-based).
-This suggests that complementary signature and ML tools may work well.
-This increase in recall is shadowed by a much higher quantity of FP alerts.
-Nearly identical overall statistics are achieved by the lone dynamic tool. \textbf{This helps quantify our third question by showing that dynamic analysis does indeed increase recall substantially without sacrificing precision.}
+The network static tool achieves a recall of $\smalltilde$20\% greater than the host-based tools.
+As this tool uses a suite of ML- and signature-based subclassifiers, these results suggest that complementary signature and ML tools might work well.
+This increase in recall is shadowed by a higher quantity of FP alerts.
+Nearly identical overall statistics are achieved by the lone dynamic tool.
+Our results imply that network-level tools do increase recall substantially with comparable precision to the host ML tool and only slightly worse precision to the host static tool.

-\textbf{Precision values are high for all tools}, meaning all sensors performed have relatively few false alerts.

-\textbf{Perhaps the biggest takeaway of these results is the utter failure of these tools to detect most malware.
-Recall of 33--55\% is both disappointing and alarming}, with roughly 37\% of the malware used in the exercise undetected.
+Overall, regarding Table \ref{tab:tc2:comparative-analysis}, there is no clear ``winner.''
+Precision values are high for all four tools, meaning all sensors performed with relatively few false alerts.
+Perhaps the biggest takeaway of these results is the utter failure of these tools to detect most malware.
+Recall of 33--55\% is both disappointing and alarming, with roughly 37\% of the malware used in the exercise undetected.
+Furthermore, recall varies wildly across file categories for each tool.
 Notably, most operations use a sole endpoint detector, and both of these state-of-the-art commercial detectors identified only a third of the malware used in this test.

-\textbf{Polyglots are a glaring hole in all tools, with no such file detected!} This suggests that the approach to detection is highly dependent on the correct determination of file type.
+Polyglots are a glaring problem for these four tools, as no such file was detected.
+This suggests that the approach to detection is dependent on determination of file type.

-Considering the Zero-Day category, we see that all three ML-based tools (i.e., Host ML and both Network tools) increase recall by more than a factor of 10. \textbf{This quantifies our first hypothesis that ML can help generalize detection abilities to unseen files.
-Simply put, the detection rates increase by approximately 10 times, but at the cost of precision, specifically precision on PE32 files, which drops by approximately 10\%. } Considering only the zero-day PEs and the APT files, the Network Dynamic tool is superior.
-This is unsurprising as it is the only tool that sees the actions of the files.
+Considering the zero-day category, we see that all three ML-based tools (host ML and both network tools) increase recall by more than a factor of ten.
+This quantifies our first hypothesis, at least for these tools, that ML, as incorporated into modern detection products, can help generalize to never-before-seen files.
+Simply put, in our results, the detection rates increase by approximately ten times but at the cost of precision---specifically precision on PE32 files---which drops by approximately 10\%.
+Considering only the zero-day PEs and the APT files, the network dynamic tool is (unsurprisingly) superior.
 Comparing this result with the amount of time needed to detect will put these figures in context.